Mahdiazhari/ds-user-credit-project-defaulters/readme.md

 - The first model obtained an accuracy of 78%, the second model got 91%
 - Both of these models could not beat the baseline accuracy of 92.65 %
 - Total usage (both retail usage and total usage per limit in 3months) and payment ratio are the most important features to predict Default/Non-Default
 - Select models based on recall score, This is because a high recall score would really help in selecting the actual amount of defaulters.
-False negatives are costly because we should not give credit to people who cannot pay back
+False negatives are costly because we should not give credit to people who cannot pay back their loans
 - Need to balance costs of false positives vs false negatives in the prediction model